JobtechSwe/gojobtech/content/Overview/License/_index.md

 # Email of this page modifier.
 If set with LastModifierDisplayName, it will be displayed in the footer
 LastModifierEmail: ""
 ---
 We think reusing and sharing assets is a catalyst for community, innovation and acceleration of Sweden's democratic value-system, in all its forms.
-License

 ### License for code